Install the server

 <image_name>

-There is more information about installing and updating SonarQube plugins inside your Docker volume found on the Install a plugin page.
+There is more information about installing and updating SonarQube plugins inside your Docker volume found on the [install-a-plugin](https://docs.sonarsource.com/sonarqube-server/9.9/setup-and-upgrade/install-a-plugin "mention") page.

-Example Docker Compose configuration
+### Example Docker Compose configuration <a href="#example-docker-compose-configuration" id="example-docker-compose-configuration"></a>

-If you're using Docker Compose, use the following example as a reference when configuring your .yml file.
-Click the heading below to expand the .yml file.
+If you’re using [Docker Compose](https://docs.docker.com/compose/), use the following example as a reference when configuring your `.yml` file.
+Click the heading below to expand the `.yml` file.

-Docker Compose .yml file example
+<summary>Docker Compose .yml file example</summary>

 version: "3"